 Her face is one of the most famous in the world.
 Nefertiti (ca. 1370–1330 BCE) was the Great Royal Wife of the heretic Pharaoh Akhenaten, and her sublime portrait bust is one of the glories of ancient Egyptian art.
 The woman herself is still a mystery, although the clues about her are tantalizing.
 Her prominence during the Amarna Period is unmistakable, and it’s possible she became co-regent with Akhenaten.
 Even more intriguing is the possibility that she became pharaoh herself: did she take the throne after Akhenaten’s death, perhaps under the name Neferneferuaten?
 Egyptologists continue to study the question, and what’s exciting is that even now, almost three and half millennia later, new evidence is still being uncovered.

 The good and bad thing about dressing up as Nefertiti is that you really need just one key element: that tall blue crown.
 This is good because the blue crown is such an inmistakable trademark that you might as well hang a sign saying “Hi, I’m Nefertiti” on your forehead.
 The bad thing is that it is not particularly easy to make one of those crowns.
 We’ve experimented with everything from popcorn buckets to posterboard.
 What we ended up liking the best, believe it or not, is a lampshade.
-A beautiful blue satin lampshade.
 It’s easy as pie because it fits right on the head, the fabric is elegant, and it doesn’t require crafting.
-All you need to do is wrap some gold ribbon around the bottom, and some vertical striped ribbon around the middle.
+All you need to do is wrap some ribbon around it and add a brass uraeus headpiece.
 Here are the pieces we suggest, from left to right:

-1. Blue satin lampshade, 8x8x11 inches.
-This beautiful fabric-covered lampshade is 11 inches tall and 8 inches wide, for a circumference of about 25 inches.
-(Nefertiti’s blue crown was flared out at the top, so a perfect cylinder isn’t exactly the right shape, but it still looks good.)
-If you have an average size head, this shade will be a little loose.
-You can pad it with some foam or padding wedged between your hair and the shade.
+1. Aspen cylinder lampshade in blue.
+This fabric-covered lampshade is 11 inches tall and 8 inches wide, for a circumference of about 25 inches.
+Nefertiti’s blue crown was flared out at the top, so a perfect cylinder isn’t exactly the right shape, but it still looks good.
+Depending on your hairstyle, you may need to pad the sides a little (lampshades being round and heads being oval).

-4. Koh Koh kaftan gown in white.
+6. Koh Koh maxi dress in white.
 A long caftan-like dress is a great way to evoke the drapery styles of Egypt’s Eighteenth Dynasty.
 But pretty much any white maxi dress will work.

-Making your own dress: If you would prefer to make your own Egyptian dress, this page has excellent information.
+Making your own dress: If you would prefer to make your own Egyptian dress, Fashion-Era.com has excellent information.
+On the little figurine in our main illustration, it looks like Nefertiti is wearing what Fashion-Era calls the “Non Sash Open Egyptian Robe.”
+It requires about three yards of fabric.

 Shoes: Flat gold sandals would be ideal.